Can You Get a Payment Plan After an FTB Levy

 It’s not.

-The truth is, you can still get a payment plan after an FTB levy — but time and strategy matter.
+The truth is, you can still set up a payment plan after an FTB levy — but time and strategy matter.

 In this guide, we explain what an FTB levy means, whether you're eligible for an Installment Agreement afterward, and how Orange County taxpayers can stop further enforcement.